Make a delicious and fluffy eggless brioche by using up two overripe bananas with this easy yeasted banana bread recipe

 Instructions

-- To prepare the banana puree, blend very ripe bananas using a blender
+- To make banana puree, blend very ripe bananas in a blender.

-- Next, heat the milk and water together and then dissolve the yeast in them.
-Let it rest for a few minutes until the yeast has activated, and you see bubbles
+- Next, heat the milk and water together, then dissolve the yeast in the mixture.
+Allow it to rest for a few minutes until the yeast has activated and you see bubbles.

-- After that, add sugar, melted (slightly cooled) butter, turmeric, zest, vanilla, banana puree, and salt
+- Afterward, add sugar, melted (and slightly cooled) butter, turmeric, zest, vanilla, banana puree, and salt.

-- Then add flour.
-First, add 4 cups, and then, if the dough is still sticky, add more until it no longer sticks to your hands
+- Next, add flour.
+Begin with 4 cups, and if the dough is still sticky, add more until it doesn't stick to your hands anymore.

-- Knead the dough and leave it in a warm place for 2 hours (it should double in size)
+- Knead the dough and let it sit in a warm place for 2 hours.
+It should double in size during this time.

 - After two hours, punch the dough down and divide it into 3 loaves.
-Transfer them to the loaf pans (21cm x 11cm / 8×4 inch).
-You can also form the dough into rolls.
-Leave it to rise for another 15-20 minutes
+Transfer them to the loaf pans (21cm x 11cm / 8×4 inches), or you can shape the dough into rolls.
+Allow it to rise for another 15-20 minutes.

-- Beat an egg yolk and brush the top of the loaves with it.
-It's optional, but it gives them a nice glaze.
-Preheat the oven to 180C (350F) and bake this yeasted banana bread for 25-30 minutes (20-25 minutes are enough for small sweet buns).
+- You can beat an egg yolk and brush it on top of the loaves if you like, it gives them a nice shine.
+Then, preheat the oven to 180°C(350°F) and bake the yeasted banana bread for about 25-30 minutes (or 20-25 minutes for smaller sweet buns).
 Enjoy!

 Leave a Reply